lavafroth/lavafroth.github.io/content/post/algebraic-python-enums.md

   return glass
 ```

-Since using a module namespace only causes more confusion, we will discard this idea.
+Since module namespacing only causes more confusion, we will discard this idea.

 ### No methods on the enum itself

-With no namespaceing, methods cannot be defined on the `Union` of the different variants.
+Python also disallows methods from being defined on `Union` types.
 In the case of our concrete example, we can't add methods to the `Glass` type.

+The following code uses a hypothetical `is_empty()` method on the `Glass` union
+type which is not allowed.
+Hence the code won't run.

 ```python
 def refill(glass: Glass) -> Glass: